voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

    is not yet user of a FiftyOne Teams deployment.

-   When the invitation is accepted, the user will become a Guest or Collaborator (depending on whether **Can view** or **Can edit** access was granted, respectively), and an Admin can upgrade this user to another role if desired via the Team Settings page.
+   When the invitation is accepted, the user will become a Guest or Collaborator (depending on whether the **Can view** or higher than **Can view** access was granted, respectively), and an Admin can upgrade this user to another role if desired via the Team Settings page.

 .. _teams-no-access: